QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 When $\Omega$ isn't finite, then we are using continuous probabilities.
 That means the support is in $\mathbb{R}$.

 The probability of taking a value is 0 for a continuous probability: $P(X=k)=0$.
-That's because theses elementary events are converging to 0 because the sum of all elementary events is converging to 1.
+That's because the probability of each elementary event is converging to 0.
+And, the sum of every elementary event is converging to 1.

 We need to introduce the **(probability) density function** (PDF) or `fonction de densité` $f_X(x)$ (or $f(x)$).
 The function is defined by